Estimation and inference for transfer learning with high-dimensional quantile regression: Transfer Learning for Quantile Regression

 for some constant $\gamma\in(0,1)$, where $\bar \mcS=\mcS_{\mcT_h}\cup\mcS_0$. \end{assumption}

 \begin{assumption} Assume that

 \end{assumption}

 Assumption \ref{C5} supposes the approximate sparsity of the pooled parameter $\bbeta^*_{\mcT_h}$.
-Lemma \ref{lemmaA1} entails that the $\ell_1$-norm of $\bbeta^*_{\mcT_h}$ is always bounded under assumption \ref{C4}, and thereby we can always find a decomposition in assumption \ref{C5}.
-In general, $h'$ is supposed to converge at a faster rate and $s'$ is supposed to be not too large in order to achieve the weak oracle property.
-Assumption \ref{C6} states the strong irrepresentable condition \citep{zhao2006on} in high-dimensional quantile regression regime in the framework of transfer learning.
-Assumption \ref{C7} requires a minimum gap between the parameters of signal and non-signal covariates.
+Lemma \ref{lemmaA1} in the Supplementary Material entails that the $\ell_1$-norm of $\bbeta^*_{\mcT_h}$ is always bounded under assumption \ref{C4}, and thereby we can always find a decomposition in assumption \ref{C5}.
+In general, $h'$ is supposed to converge at a faster rate and $s'$ is supposed to be not too large in order to achieve the nearly weak oracle property.
+Assumption \ref{C6} states the strong irrepresentable condition \citep{zhao2006on} in the framework of high-dimensional quantile regression for transfer learning procedure.
+The minimum signal strength in assumption \ref{C7} is a common assumption in high-dimensional signal detection.

 \begin{theorem} Under assumptions \ref{C1}--\ref{C3} and \ref{C5}--\ref{C6}, with and in assumption \ref{C3}, if

 and